Package Torello.Java

 Reads anObject

-from a data-file which must contain a serializedjava.lang.Object
+from a Data-File which must contain a serializedjava.lang.Object

 .

-NOTE: When multiplejava.lang.Object's
+When multiplejava.lang.Object's

 Keep in mind that all of Java's'java.util.*'

-, so writing / serializing an entireVector<Object>
+interface, so writing / serializing an entireVector

 T